rtavenar/blog/softdtw.md

 weights are assigned to better paths), instead of focusing on the single best alignment as done in DTW.

-Another important property of soft-DTW is that is has a "denoising effect", in the sense that, for a given time series $x_\text{ref}$, the minimizer of
+Another important property of soft-DTW is its "denoising effect", in the sense that, for a given time series $x_\text{ref}$, the minimizer of
 $\text{soft-}DTW^{\gamma}(x, x_\text{ref})$ is not $x_\text{ref}$
 itself but rather a smoothed version of it: